-When we turn to Harvard College, the overall picture of Humanities concentrator numbers over the last 60 years is one of slow to steep decline, depending on how one defines the Humanities.
-Without counting History as one of the Humanities, the percentage of Humanities concentrators falls from 24 to 17; counting History, the fall is steeper, from 36 to 20 (Figures 4-5).
-The news with regard to "would-be" concentrators is also negative: Figure 6 shows a steep decline from 27% to 18% of pre- freshmen "would-be" concentrators between 2006 and the class of 2016.
-The actual percentages of Humanities concentrators between 2003 and 2012 also declined, more gently, from 21 to 17% (Figure 7).
-So did the number of enrollments in Humanities courses decline slightly between 2000 and 2011, from 26% to 24% of all enrollments (Figure 8).
-It might be noted that this slide reveals that, over the last decade, while enrollments in Humanities and Social Science courses held more or less steady, enrollment in General Education courses declined by 9 percentage points.
-Over the same period, enrollments in Science courses increased by 12 percentage points.
+Radcliffe and Harvard College Concentration Trends 1953-54 to 2011-12 depending on how one defines the Humanities.
+Without counting History as one of the Humanities, the percentage of graduating Humanities concentrators falls from 24 to 17; counting History, the fall is steeper, from 36 to 20 (Figures 5-6).
+The news with regard to "would-be" concentrators is also negative: Figure 7 shows a steep decline from 27% to 18% of pre-freshmen "would-be" concentrators between 2006 and the class of 2016.
+The actual percentages of Humanities concentrators between 2003 and 2012 also declined, more gently, from 21 to 17% (Figure 8).
+So did the number of enrollments in Humanities courses decline slightly between 2000 and 2011, from 26% to 24% of all enrollments (Figure 9).
+It might be noted that this slide reveals that, over the last decade, while enrollments in Humanities and Social Science courses held more or less steady, enrollment in General Education courses declined by 9%.
+Over the same period, enrollments in Science courses increased by 12%.
 What portion of the decline in General Education enrollments falls within those courses that would otherwise have been categorized as being in the Humanities will require further analysis, as part of the scheduled review of the General Education program.